PaackEng/frontend-elm-kit/README.md

 In order to integrate this package into your project there are some extra changes that need to be made:

-- Install all the required packages with exception of `elm/html`
+- Install all the [required packages](https://github.com/PaackEng/frontend-elm-kit/blob/main/example/elm.json) with exception of `elm/html`
-- If your application isn't using `Effect` yet you can use `Auth.performEffects` to convert them on the fly
 - Make sure that the modules `Main.Model`, `Main.Msg`, `Main.Update`, `Effects.Local` and `Effects.Performer` all exist.
 Look at the example folder for a minimal setup
 - Ensure that the ports `checkSession`, `login` and `logout` are all present
+- Provide all the four seeds (`randomSeed1`, 2, 3 and 4) in the app's `Flags`
+- If your application isn't using `Effect` yet you can use `Auth.performEffects` to convert them on the fly

 ## Running the example